 OVERVIEW: ScreenCraft awards production grants for short films and online film series.

-IP TAKE: There aren’t that many of these grants up for grabs each year, and with ScreenCraft's open submission process, filmmakers should expect a decent amount of competition.
+IP TAKE: Only a few of these grants are available each year.
+Consequently, with ScreenCraft's open submission process, filmmakers should expect a decent amount of competition.

-PROFILE: The L.A.-based media company ScreenCraft has partnered with Bondit, a film and media fund based in Beverly Hills, to offer modest production grants to a handful of filmmakers each year.
+PROFILE: The L.A.-based media company ScreenCraft seeks to help “screenwriters and filmmakers succeed through competitions, events and educational content.”
+It partners with Bondit, a film and media fund based in Beverly Hills, to offer modest production grants to a handful of filmmakers each year.

-The grants, up to $20,000, are awarded to “talented filmmakers for short film and online series that display originality, vision and exceptional potential.”
-Grants amounts vary from $10,000 to $20,000, and include creative development and production guidance from the ScreenCraft, Bondit, and Buffalo 8 Productions teams.
+The grants are awarded to “talented filmmakers for short film and online series that display originality, vision and exceptional potential.”
+Grants amounts vary from $10,000 to $30,000 and include creative development and production guidance from the ScreenCraft, Bondit, and Buffalo 8 Productions teams.

 ScreenCraft awards two to four grants each year.
 The spring funding cycle opens on January 1 with an early deadline of February 1 and a final deadline of June 30.
 The fall funding cycle opens July 1 with an early deadline of August 1 and a final deadline of December 30.